Mark Hambourg: England, and touring

-In London in 1895 Henry Wood conducted a concert at St James's Hall in which Hambourg played three piano concerti.
+In London in 1895, Henry Wood conducted a concert at St James's Hall in which Hambourg played three piano concerti.
 According to Wood, his appearance and technique were compared to that of Anton Rubinstein, and Ferruccio Busoni later told Wood that Hambourg's was then the greatest talent of the time.

-In 1895 Hambourg began his first world tour (aged 16), beginning in Australia, where in (Sydney) he was asked to prolong his stay by six weeks.
+In 1895, Hambourg began his first world tour (aged 16), beginning in Australia, where in (Sydney) he was asked to prolong his stay by six weeks.
 Returning to London, he deputized for Paderewski at a Philharmonic Society concert playing Anton Rubinstein's Piano Concerto No. 4 in D minor.
 He first appeared in Paris in 1896, and after that in Brussels and Berlin.
 He went to the United States in the latter part of 1898, making his New York debut under William Gericke with the Boston Symphony Orchestra, and going on to tour the US.
 He then returned to London, and in 1901 made his first appearances at the Queen's Hall Proms under Henry Wood.
 Over the next four years he made another American tour and made visits to Poland, Russia and Germany.
 (He had met Lenin through Felix Moscheles in London in 1900).
-In 1906 he made a month-long concert visit to South Africa, taking his own piano by precarious means across the Veldt to one remote location.
+In 1906 he made a month-long concert visit to South Africa, taking his own piano by precarious means across the Veldt to a remote location.
 He first toured in Canada in 1909 and later became friends with the Canadian pianist Harold Bradley.